sushnag22/Data-Compressor/README.md

 # Data Compression and Decompression using Huffman Coding Technique

+## Overview

+A desktop application built with Java Swing which focuses mainly on compressing and decompressing text data.
+It takes an input from the text box or from a file that contains data in the form of text and compresses it using the Huffman coding technique.
+It also displays the Huffman codes and the decompressed text.

 ## Data Compression

 Data compression involves encoding the information in a file in such a way that it takes up less space.
 It basically aims to make files smaller.